Sidmaz666/tux/README.md

 ## TODOS

 1. Custom Config File to configure Tux Editor.
+2. Improve Performance and Fix all the Bugs.
-2. Add Custom Themes.
+3. Add Custom Themes.
-3. Create Tux API's for extension development.
+4. Create Tux API's for extension development.
-4. Integrating LSP and more robust features.
+5. Integrating LSP and more robust features.